-The two villages of FRIEDLAND in southern Lower Saxony and MORIA on the Greek island of Lesbos have one thing in common: only because of their geographical location have they become historical hubs of migration and both now house large refugee camps.
+The two villages of FRIEDLAND in southern Lower Saxony and MORIA on the Greek island of Lesbos have one thing in common: it is only because of their geographical location that they have become historical hubs of migration and both now house large refugee camps.
 What can a village on Europe's external borders convey to us in the middle of Europe?
 Which impressions can be experienced first hand?
 Which experiences can be shared particularly well on the basis of shared experiences of village life and camp proximity?

-In the laboratory project we want to find out which experience-based expertise on migration can be found among the villagers?
+In the laboratory project we tried to find out which experience-based expertise on migration can be found among the villagers.
 What can we learn from these experiences for society as a whole?
 What do the villagers have to tell each other?

-In an interview research we question residents in both villages, we talked to inhabitants who are now accompanying life in the camp as silent observers or as participating helpers.
-We ask them how they perceive life in the camp, what contact they have with the refugees who are only passing through, what these people need and where European refugee policy is failing or inadequate.
+In a interview based research in both villages, we talked to inhabitants who are now accompanying life in the camp as silent observers or as participating helpers.
+The recorded conversations explored questions about how life in the camp is perceived, what contact there is with refugees who are only in transit, what these people need and where European refugee policy is failing or inadequate.